Wartem/open_art/README.md

 ![Screenshot](https://github.com/user-attachments/assets/ac6bfd24-6198-4d5f-af97-cc5a05e05125)

 ## Code Authorship Declaration
-To the best of my recoglection, all or nearly all code in this project was written by me (Wartem) rather than artificial intelligence or automated code generation tools.
+To the best of my recollection, all or nearly all code in this project was written by me (Wartem) rather than artificial intelligence or automated code generation tools.